geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Back to her pearly grot the senseless maid.

 " Thus past the morning ! in his regal hall
-" That night the monarch gave a splendid ball ;
+" That night the monarch gave a splendid ball;
 " Fate, and the magic of the scene conspire
 " Still in my breast to feed the growing fire,
 " Grac'd with the envied honours of the fight,